 IrfanView and XnView have been in competition with each other from day one.
 The two shareware programs were developed at the same time in history for exactly the same purpose.
 A decade ago the IranView program had some photo editing capabilities similar to XnView.
 Although I do not have a Windows computer to download IrfanView on today the program screenshots on its website suggest the program has at least a basic set of photo editing capabilities.

 If you have a Windows computer and download IrfanView make sure you also download the full package of plug-ins.
 Choose the 64 bit versions of IrfanView and plug-ins.

-There are German, French and English versions of the website.
-Sometimes finding the English version is a bit tricky.
+There are German, French and English language versions of the website.
+Sometimes finding your way to the English version is a bit tricky.